 For example, we’ve brought the development and manufacturing of e-motors and inverters in-house, while we’re also developing our own battery management software.
 On top of that we’re investing in the development and production of our own battery packs through Novo Energy, our joint venture together with Northvolt, optimising battery chemistry and integration in our cars.

 Together, these investments in batteries, e-motors, inverters and battery management software allow us to control the entire electrical propulsion system in our fully electric cars.
-By working with firms such as Leadrive, we can broaden our knowledge base and explore new exciting technologies.
+By working with firms like Leadrive, we can broaden our knowledge base and explore new exciting technologies.

 Accelerating the transformation